dhis2/dhis2-docs/README.md

 > **NOTE**
 >
 > The first time it is run, the build script will create a python virtual env and install the dependencies from the requirements.txt file.
 It will copy pandoc (v2.7.3), and install a "modified" version of markdown-pp; these are provided in the tools directory.
-The venv will then be activated to perform the rest of the build. **This should work on Linux, but hasn't been tested on other platforms!**
+The venv will then be activated to perform the rest of the build.

 The generated files are placed in a `target` directory: